apache/qpid-broker-j/doc/developer-guide/src/main/markdown/architecture.md

 behind the configured implementations: attributes, context variables, state and lifecycle, and a listener mechanism: `ConfigurationChangeListener`.

-## Threading
+## Model Threading

 The threading model used by the model must be understood before changes can be made safely.

 The `Broker` and `VirtualHost` `ConfiguredObject` instances have a task executor backed by single configuration thread.
 Whenever the a configuration object needs to be changed, that change MUST be made by the nearest ancestor's configuration thread.
 This approach ensures avoids the need to employ locking.
 Any thread is allowed to observe the state of a `ConfiguredObject` at any time.
 For this reasons, changes must be published safely, so they can be read consistently by the observing threads.

 The implementations of the mutating methods (`#setAttributes()`, `#start()`, #`stop()`, etc) within